An epic two week road trip itinerary for the North and South Islands

 One thing to note about Aoraki/Mount Cook National Park is that is one of the most popular places to visit in New Zealand.

-I honestly find the lakefront a little scruffy, and there are always a lot of people crowded around the tiny church.
+I honestly find the Tekapo lakefront a little scruffy, and there are always a lot of people crowded around the tiny Church of the Good Shepherd.

 That said, I love the drive between Lake Pukaki and Lake Tekapo — you’ll have the Southern Alps on your left, so on clear days the views on the drive are stunning.